The BIRD methodology refers to the technique used to provide a formal documentation of the BIRD proposed data model.

 - Technical guidelines on how to populate the datasets and implement transformations.

-The BIRD is documenting a dynamic data process, where some data are provided as input, validated and subsequently transformed into other datasets until the final datasets, which are those that need to be reported to the authorities, are generated.Section 2 of this document describes the high-level BIRD data process.
+The BIRD is documenting a dynamic data process, where some data are provided as input, validated and subsequently transformed into other datasets until the final datasets are generated.
+These datasets reflect the secondary reporting, i.e. the information that NCBs need to provide to the authorities (e.g. the ECB or the EBA).Section 2 of this document describes the high-level BIRD data process.

 The BIRD provides a formal description of both the datasets and the validation and transformation rules.
-Section 3 introduces the methodology for the formal description of the BIRD datasets, while Section 4 deals with the validation and transformation language.
+Section 3 introduces the methodology for the formal description of the BIRD datasets, while section 4 deals with the validation and transformation language.